Zaatari Refugee Camp

 Pearson Fellow Alum

-Lauren Manning, MPP'20, is a consultant with the World Bank's Mind, Behavior, and Development unit.
+Lauren Manning, MPP'20, is a a gender digital advocacy consultant with Save the Children US and a consultant with the World Bank's Mind, Behavior, and Development unit.
 Her work focuses on global applications of behavioral science and thematic areas such as reducing gender-based violence, improving women's access to employment, and reducing malnutrition.

 While at Harris Public Policy, in addition to beginning her current work with the World Bank over the summer of 2019, Manning also volunteered with a local violence prevention organization, served as a mentor with the Fried Public Policy and Service Mentorship Program, and was a senior editor with the Chicago Policy Review.